earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral04-calculate-ndvi-naip-vegetation-indices-R.md

 ---
 layout: single
-title: "Calculate a remote sensing derived vegetation index in R"
+title: "Calculate a Remote Sensing Derived Vegetation Index in R"
 excerpt: "A vegetation index is a single value that quantifies vegetation health or structure.
-In this lesson, we will review the basic principles associated with calculating a vegetation index from raster formatted, landsat remote sensing data in R. We will then export the calculated index raster as a geotiff using the writeRaster() function."
+In this lesson, you will review the basic principles associated with calculating a vegetation index from raster formatted, landsat remote sensing data in R. You will then export the calculated index raster as a geotiff using the writeRaster() function."
 authors: ['Leah Wasser']
-modified: '2017-10-11'
+modified: '2017-10-16'
 category: [courses]
 class-lesson: ['spectral-data-fire-r']
-permalink: /courses/earth-analytics/spectral-remote-sensing-landsat/vegetation-indices-NDVI-in-R/
+permalink: /courses/earth-analytics/multispectral-remote-sensing-data/vegetation-indices-NDVI-in-R/
 nav-title: 'Calculate NDVI NAIP'
 week: 7
 course: "earth-analytics"